safarilkom7/safarikom7/README.md

 ### Hi There 👋

 Hi!
 My name is Safarudin.
-Having a robust background as a web programmer specializing in both backend and frontend development, I excel in crafting responsive and functional web solutions to cater to user needs.
+Having a robust background as a web programmer specializing in both backend and frontend development, I am highly skilled at creating responsive and functional web solutions tailored to user needs.

 ## Stats: